FilipWirsen/pp5-ci/README.md

 # Credits
-The project walkthrough Boutique Ado from Code Institute original repo.
+The project walkthrough Boutique Ado from Code Institute original repository.
-The structure of this readme has been influenced by alot of diffrent readme files but the one that stuck out the most and i really liked was by SamanthaBooth81 for their Project 5.
+The structure of this readme has been influenced by alot of diffrent readme files but the one that stuck out the most and Ireally liked was by SamanthaBooth81 for their Project 5.
-Withour [Stack overflow](https://stackoverflow.com/) i would never have been able to complete this project.
-Now that i've studied full stack development for a while im getting more and more comfortable with knowing what i should search for to get the best results and once I figured that out stack overflow is a really good weapon to have in your arsenal.
+Without [Stack overflow](https://stackoverflow.com/) Iwould never have been able to complete this project.
+Now that i've studied full stack development for a while im getting more and more comfortable with knowing what Ishould search for to get the best results and once Ifigured that out stack overflow is a really good weapon to have in your arsenal.

 # Acknowledgements
 I want to thank my mentor Akshat for pointing me in the right direction and Code Institutes awsome Tutors for their patience and putting up with me even though im really stupid at times.